DinoChiesa/github-stats-image-updater-job/README.md

 This material is [Copyright © 2025 Google LLC](./NOTICE).
 and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

+## Support

+This example is open-source software, and is not a supported part of Google Cloud.
+If you need assistance, you can try inquiring on [the Google Cloud Community forums dedicated to Cloud Run](https://discuss.google.dev/c/google-cloud/cloud-serverless/83) There is no service-level guarantee for responses to inquiries posted to that site.